 Verisign conducts business in several different countries and transacts in multiple currencies.
 The functional currency for all of Verisign's international subsidiaries is the U.S. dollar.
 The Company's subsidiaries' financial statements are remeasured into U.S. dollars using a combination of current and historical exchange rates and any remeasurement gains and losses are included in Non-operating income (loss), net.
-Remeasurement gains and losses were not significant in each of the last three years.
+The Company recognized net remeasurement gains of \$14.7 million in 2023.
+Net remeasurement gains and losses were not significant in 2022 and 2021.

 Verisign maintains a foreign currency risk management program designed to mitigate foreign exchange risks associated with the monetary assets and liabilities that are denominated in currencies other than the U.S. dollar.
 The primary objective of this program is to minimize the gains and losses resulting from fluctuations in exchange rates.
 The Company does not enter into foreign currency transactions for trading or speculative purposes, nor does it hedge foreign currency exposures in a manner that entirely offsets the effects of changes in exchange rates.
-The program may entail the use of forward or option contracts, which are usually placed and adjusted monthly.
-These foreign currency forward contracts are derivatives and are recorded at fair market value.
+The program may entail the use of forward or option contracts, which are derivatives and are recorded at fair market value.
 The Company records gains and losses on foreign currency forward contracts in Non-operating income (loss), net.
-Gains and losses related to foreign currency forward contracts were not significant in each of the last three years.
+The Company recognized a \$9.8 million loss related to foreign currency forward contracts in 2023.
+Gains and losses related to foreign currency forward contracts were not significant in 2022 and 2021.
+The liability related to the unrealized loss on foreign currency forward contracts is included in Accounts payable and accrued liabilities on our Consolidated Balance Sheet as of December 31, 2023.

-As of December 31, 2022, Verisign held foreign currency forward contracts in notional amounts totaling \$32.0 million to mitigate the impact of exchange rate fluctuations associated with certain assets and liabilities held in foreign currencies.
+As of December 31, 2023, Verisign held foreign currency forward contracts in notional amounts totaling \$215.7 million to mitigate the impact of exchange rate fluctuations associated with certain assets and liabilities held in foreign currencies.